 The restaurant ate up about half their retirement savings, Lisa said.
 “And sometimes, only sometimes, do we have to dip back into the retirement accounts for the restaurant,” she said.

-The restaurant sits in a single, unassuming brick building in downtown Brewton, Alabama.
 Meals are served from 11am until 2pm; however, I noticed a handwritten sign out front has amended those hours to 11am until 12:30pm “for the time being,” it says.
 Perhaps an indication of how expensive the place is to keep open.

-Inside D&H looks like a thousand other small town restaurants and cafes.
+Inside D&H looks like a thousand other small-town restaurants and cafes.
 Tables for four dot the interior, and booths for six line the perimeter.
 It’s decorated simple but tasteful, a nod to minimalist form and function.
-There’s even a small book lending “library” at the rear of the place.
+There’s even a small book-lending “library” at the rear of the place.

-Although the food is the is the main focus, Lisa says, “People bring their problems here … they want to heard … they know they’ll find a sympathetic ear.”
+Although the food is the main focus, Lisa says, “People bring their problems here … they want to heard … they know they’ll find a sympathetic ear.”
 And, if for even five or ten minutes, “we can offer them a respite from the hurt, the worry or pain they’re feeling.”

 The commitment of running D&H is extensive.
 The hours are long and the cost is high, says Lisa.
 “But this is our calling.”